freemarker/freemarker3/freemarker/src/manual/docgen-help/editors-readme.txt

     xref, not link.
 The xreflabel attribute of the link-end must be set.

-- The root element ("book" usually) must have this attribute: conformance="freemarker-documentation-conventions"
+- The "book" element must have this attribute: conformance="docgen"